Mohameddiallo728/Mohameddiallo728/README.md

 I'm Mohamed DIALLO, a passionate Software Engineer and Data Scientist.
 Here's a bit about me:

 **📊 In Data Science, I excel in:**

-🧠 Analytics and 📊 Data visualization
+Analytics and Data visualization

 **🌐 As a Full-stack Developer, my expertise includes:**
-🌱 Spring Boot and ⚛️ ReactJS
+Spring Boot and ReactJS

-**🏆 GitHub Contributions:**

-🌐 Open-source contributions

-**🚧 Always learning:**
+**🚧 Always learning**

-🔍 Committed to staying updated with industry trends

-📚 Continuous learning and skill enhancement

 **Feel free to connect with me!**